 All about door hardware

-Door hardware makes every exterior and interior door moveable: we use it to open and close them.
-You can find out here what materials door fittings are made of, what types of door handles there are, and whether door handles are actually standardized.
+Door fittings make every exterior and interior door moveable: we use them to open and close them.
+Find out here what materials Door handles are made of, what types of Door handles there are and whether Door handles are actually standardized.

 A door basically consists of the door frame (also: frame), which is anchored in the wall and the door leaf, which moves, suspended on hinges, to allow access.
 The hinges act as pivots on one side of the door leaf.
-The lock and strike plate are located on the opposite side.
-Handle sets - consisting of two door handles, two door plates or door rosettes, which are connected to each other with a handle pin through the door leaf, act as handles.
+The lock case and Striking plate are located on the opposite side.
+Lever handle sets - consisting of two door handles, two door plates or door rosettes, which are connected to each other with a lever pin through the door leaf, act as handles.

-Door fittings are mainly made of metals - such as aluminum, stainless steel or brass.
+Door fittings are mainly made of metals - such as Aluminium, Stainless steel or brass.
 However, fittings made of plastic are also used.
 Each material has its own special features:

-Door fittings made of aluminum - easy to clean and durable
+Door fittings made of Aluminium - easy to clean and durable

-A door fitting made of aluminum is mostly made of corrosion-resistant alloys.
-These have a so-called anodized surface - an invisible protective layer on the metal.
+A door fitting made of Aluminium is mostly made of corrosion-resistant alloys.
+These have a so-called anodized finish - an invisible protective layer on the Metal.
 This makes the material more resistant to moisture such as hand perspiration and mechanical impact.
-Door fittings made of aluminum are durable, robust and easy to clean.
-In addition, they are available in many different color variations - matte or glossy.
+Door fittings made of Aluminium are durable, robust and easy to clean.
+In addition, they are available in many different color variations - whether matt or glossy.

-Fittings made of synthetic material - hygienic and diverse
+Fittings made of plastic - hygienic and versatile

 Stainless steel door hardware - resistant and robust